 Erika Lust you ask?

-10 years ago, you inquisitively would’ve frowned and wondered who could be behind this lustful name.
+10 years ago, you inquisitively would have frowned and wondered who could be behind this lustful name.
 But since then, the name itself has become a part of the lingo and only has a positive connotation when heard.
 Her films and her mission to produce ethical and feminist pornography which aim at stimulating, serving and educating female fantasies have gained her many admirers and followers.
 Sex can be dirty, but ethics cannot: a motto with which still remains parallel to current trends and creates new generations of pornography.

 It is thanks to her that we now know that red rose petals and satin sheets are not a must in order to reach a female orgasm – neither in the movies nor in reality.
 We should be grateful to her as in the early 2000’s she introduced a whole new world of adult cinema in which fake orgasms and silicone breasts were proudly replaced by female pleasure and real bodies women could identify with.

-In 2004, she started making porn because there weren’t enough films that were aimed at women like her: sex positive feminist women who wanted to be turned on and switched off.
+In 2004, she started making porn because there were not enough films that were aimed at women like her: sex positive feminist women who wanted to be turned on and switched off.
 “I was always conflicted when it came to porn” she said.
 “I loved the idea – it was fascinating to be able to look at people who were sexually interacting and feel attracted to them.
 But I was so disgusted with the content I saw.”

 Without further ado, she and her husband Pablo Dobner founded a production company in 2005 in order to give a rebirth to the chauvinistic world of porn and to become and avant-garde for intelligent, feminine and feminist erotic cinema.
 As it was totally unchartered territory and ahead of its time, many new groups and voices have formed to this day that joined their mission or developed their own one.
 Projects like the Finnish KUTU Collective, the Berlin Sex School or ThousandFaces Films show different ranges of pornography that is constraint free but full of aesthetics, sensual, playful and experimental gimmicks…among many other sexy elements.